|Pregnancy Week (Select):|

 “What are these aggressive, invasive obstetric interventions that have been proven scientifically to cause permanent damage to the pelvic floor and urinary tract and also lead to more, otherwise unnecessary, Caesarean section?
 One example is the use of powerful and dangerous drugs to start or accelerate labour, a practice that has doubled during the past 10 years.
 These drugs make labour abnormal with violent contractions that can damage the uterus and pelvic floor.
 The only reason women agree to such induction is because they are not told the truth about the drugs, for example that Pitocin (artificial Oxytocin, known as Syntocinon in Australia), a drug used for decades to induce labour, doubles the chance the woman will have urinary incontinence in the future.
 By withholding such facts Doctors seduce to induce.”

 Obstetrics is one of the least evidence-based and studied medical professions, which may be surprising to you.
 Why?
-This explains this in more detail.
+Watch this from the magnificent, but sadly late, Marsden Wagner:

 How Synthetic Labour Hormones Differ To Natural Labour Hormones